 Soon will come Green Thursday"Judasas" are served with honey at breakfast in Czechoslovakia.
 These are breakfast cakes of twisted dough, made to look like rope, suggesting the fate of Judas the Betrayer, who "went and hanged himself" in remorse after he had identified Jesus to His enemies.
 Honey is considered a preventive against disaster (Easter the World Over by Priscilla Sawyer Lord and Daniel J. Foley, 1971, p.
 58).

 And three spoonfuls of honey.

 And although the Czechoslovakian tradition is to serve them on Holy Thursday, in remembrance of Judas hanging himself, I think I would serve them the day before, today, on Spy Wednesday.
-It is known as Spy Wednesday because this is the day Judas met with the high priests and made the bargain for his betrayal for 30 pieces of silver (Matt 26:14-16; Mark 14:10-11; Luke 22:1-6).
+It is known as Spy Wednesday because this is the day in the liturgy that Judas met with the high priests and made the bargain for his betrayal for 30 pieces of silver (Matt 26:14-16; Mark 14:10-11; Luke 22:1-6).

 Recipe for Jidáše or Judases (Easter sweet rolls):

 1 tablespoon sugar

 120 g of butter (8 Tbsp or 1/2 cup)